General Elections - September 2017

 The only serious possibility is a three-way coalition consisting of the CDU (black), FDP (yellow) and Green Party (green).
-This is being referred to as a "Jamaica coalition" after the colors of that country's flag.
+This was referred to as a "Jamaica coalition" after the colors of that country's flag.
 These are uncharted political waters: It could take quite some time to negotiate the formation of a government.

 Building a so-called "Jamaica" coalition with the Greens and Free Democrats looked to be the most likely path to power for Chancellor Angela Merkel.
 However, such a coalition — so named because the three parties' colors are represented on the Jamaican flag — would pose some major problems.
 In 2005, when the first grand coalition under Merkel had to be created, government formation took 65 days.
 The second grand coalition in 2013 took 86.